cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You can throttle your network connection by accessing your Chrome DevTools Network panel.
 Additionally, you can add your own custom presets by selecting **Custom > Add** from the Network Conditions drawer.

-We do not currently offer any options to simulate this headlessly.
+We do not currently offer any options to simulate this during `cypress run`.

 ## {% fa fa-angle-right %} Can I use the new ES7 async / await syntax?